aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Sender does not have enough credits.
 * Payment is required before delivery.

+Payment completion is allowed while sender visibility is off only if the PendingNakh was created before visibility was turned off.

+Payment completion is blocked if the sender is restricted, banned, or deleted.

+Payment completion is blocked if the receiver is restricted, banned, deleted, or profile-invalid.

 ### PendingNakh to Like or NotInterested

 * PendingNakh can resolve into one Like.